 “Building envelope” is a construction term that describes how exterior building components are tied together to create a protective barrier against water and wind.
 An effective building envelope also regulates heat and allows interior moisture to escape.

-Hover over the diagram to learn more about the key building envelope components
+Hover over the diagram and click the highlighted elements to learn more about the key building envelope components

 Your roof is more accurately described as a roofing system — integrated layers of building components and barrier materials that work together to shed water.